KatharineME/SocialMedia.how/README.md

 Niche down.

-Transform your listeners.
+Be yourself.

 Tell stories.

-Be yourself.

 Message with simplicity and clarity.

+Transform your followers.

 Aim to produce a book.

 Become the leading authority.

-Do not be perfect.
+Be imperfect.

 ## Iterate